purple-technology/lerna-smart-run/README.md

 but it implements a system to control the order of execution and an automated, opionated tagging system (based on git branches) that takes advantage of lerna's `--since` option.

-This package is intended for use in CI and CD pipelines.
+This package is intended for use in CI and CD pipelines, especially where sequential deploys are necessary, i.e., where one serverless resource needs to be deployed before the rest.

 # Usage